 Average ND student loan debt

 The AANMC’s most recent survey on student loan debt detailed an average debt load of $167,156 for naturopathic doctors.
-But that was from 2015.
+But that data was from 2015.
 Considering the consistent increase in tuition and related education costs, we can safely assume that most naturopathic doctors are left with high amounts of student loan debt.

 - Bastyr University — $498,559